Late travel Related reimbursements

 - For overnight trips, IRS publication 463 requires all meals to be reimbursed at the rate in effect for the area where the traveler stops for sleep.
 The meal reimbursement rate for the last day of travel (return day) would continue to be the rate for the location where the traveler last stopped for sleep.

 Defined Meal Period

 - Travelers must be in travel status during the entire meal period(s) in order to qualify for meal reimbursement (SAAM 10.40.50.b):

 - Dinner: 5 pm thru 7 pm

 For non-overnight travel assignments (single day trips), a traveler may be reimbursed for meal expenses when the traveler has been in travel status for at least eleven hours.
 If the 11-Hour Rule (SAAM 10.40.50.b) is not met, meals are not reimbursable.
-For non-overnight travel assignments, meal payments are taxable on the traveler’s W2.
+For non-overnight travel assignments, meal payments that are a fringe benefit are taxable on the traveler’s W2.